Community Data and Reports

 Visit the PHO Snapshots Reproductive Health page for more detail.

-• In 2016, approximately eight infants were born live for every 1,000 persons in the North Bay Parry Sound District Health Unit region, significantly lower compared to the Ontario rate (10 live births per 1,000 population).
-Between 2006 and 2016, live birth rates have remained stable in the Health Unit region, and have decreased significantly in Ontario.
+In 2023, approximately seven infants were born live for every 1,000 persons in the Health Unit region—significantly lower than Ontario’s rate of 8.6 per 1,000.
+Between 2019 and 2023, crude birth rates declined significantly in both the Health Unit region and Ontario.

 Visit the PHO Snapshots Reproductive Health page for more detail.